 For example, for website analytics and search engine optimization, you could start with Google Analytics as a solid foundation.
 HubSpot, Webtrends, SEMrush, Raven Tools, and Moz can are also useful tools to keep in mind.

 As for social networks, there are many free and paid social media analytics tools you could use.
-For starters, social networks offer their own analytics features, including Facebook Insights, LinkedIn Analytics, Instagram Insights, Twitter Analytics, etc. Apart from them, you could also use Buffer Analyze, Hootsuite, Zoho Social, Socialbakers Analytics, Social Sprout, and Keyhole to measure your social campaign’s success.
+For starters, social networks offer their own analytics features, including Facebook Insights, LinkedIn Analytics, Instagram Insights, Twitter Analytics, etc. You could also use Buffer Analyze, Hootsuite, Zoho Social, Socialbakers Analytics, Social Sprout, and Keyhole to measure your social campaign’s success.

 The list goes on and on.
 The only problem?
 To measure the success of a multi-channel campaign, you will need to track a wide range of metrics using a wide range of tools and dashboards.

 This is where you should consider automating your campaign analytics by using a digital marketing reporting tool.
 For example, if you are building an SEO campaign, you can centralize several SEO tools under one digital marketing dashboard and create an automated SEO report for your employers or clients.

 No matter if you are building a massive, multi-channel digital marketing campaign or a smaller one, you always need to determine whether it is reaching the targets you have previously set.

 Getting your campaign timing right you with a sense of urgency and helps you understand what you have accomplished so far.

 For example, if your goal was to boost conversion rates by 5% in five months.
 This goal is certainly specific, measurable, realistic, and timely.
 Therefore, if you notice that your conversion rates have increased only 2% during the reporting period, this is a clear indicator that your tactics are not working well and that you need to reevaluate them.